Home/NASCAR

 Did Richard Petty's STP deal save NASCAR from financial ruin and shape its future?

 When you talk about Richard Petty, the first thing that comes to mind is the seven championship wins, a NASCAR legacy, and multiple records etched to his name.
 In a true sense, he was a pioneer in uplifting stock car racing to the mainstream level.
-However, his biggest contribution to the sport stretches far beyond his accolades.
+However, his biggest contribution to the sport isn’t his accolades but a masterstroke that revived NASCAR’s economic model for years to come.

-He is the mastermind behind NASCAR’s current economic model, which allowed NASCAR to become a sporting giant.
-His association with STP and Granatelli ushered in the era of national sponsorship for the first time in the history of NASCAR.
-However, the deal with STP was everything but a smooth ride.
-The details of the negotiation process were brought to light by the King himself.
+His association with STP and Andy Granatelli ushered in the era of national sponsorship for the first time in the history of NASCAR.
+However, the deal with STP was everything but a smooth ride—the nostalgic details of which were brought to light by the King himself…

 Here’s how the iconic Blue-Red #43 car came into existence